bberak/react-native-game-engine/README.md

 AppRegistry.registerComponent("BestGameEver", () => BestGameEver);
 ```

+Finally, build and run.

-Build and run.
-Each entity is a **"finger"** and is assigned to a particular touch id.
+Each entity is a `"finger"` and is assigned to a particular touch id.
 The touch ids increase as you place more fingers on the screen.
 Move your fingers around the screen to move the entities.
-As an exercise, try add a system that will insert another finger entity into the game state when a **"start"** touch event is encountered.
-What about adding a system that removes the closest entity from the game state when a **"long-press"** is encountered?
+As an exercise, try adding a system that will insert another finger entity into the game state when a `"start"` touch event is encountered.
+What about adding a system that removes the closest entity from the game state when a `"long-press"` is encountered?

-If you're curious, our ```GameEngine``` component is a loose implementation of the [Compenent-Entity-System](#managing-complexity-with-component-entity-systems) pattern - we've written up a quick intro [here](#managing-complexity-with-component-entity-systems).

-## GameEngine Properties
+## GameEngine

+The `GameEngine` component is a loose implementation of a [Component-Entity-Systems architecture](#managing-complexity-with-component-entity-systems).
+It is a plain React component that allows us to pass in a map of entities (and their components) and an array of systems that will process the entities on each frame.
+In addition, the `GameEngine` provides touch feedback, screen size and some other niceties to help us code our logic.

+### Properties

 | Prop | Description | Default |
 |---|---|---|